-In fiscal year 2015, the Academy generated state revenue along with tuition billing from other Minnesota districts, 97% of total revenue, through its education program.
-Federal grants and other local revenue made up most of the remaining 3%.
+In fiscal year 2016, the Academy generated 94% of its revenue from state sources along with tuition billing from other Minnesota districts through its education program.
+Federal grants and other local revenue made up 6% of the General Fund Revenues.
 Table A-5 presents a summary of General Fund revenues.